Nut Cone Shell, Conus nux

 Nut Cone Shell, Conus nux.
 Shell collected off the beach at Punta Chivato, Baja California Sur, April 2022.
 Size: 1.9 cm (0.7 inches) x 1.2 cm (0.5 inches).
 Collection, photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Nut Cones are found in rock crevasses and under rock ledges in the intertidal zone to depths up to 49 m (125 feet).
-They range from Magdalena Bay, Baja California Sur, to Peru, including the Cocos, Clipperton, Galapagos and Revillagigedo Islands.
+Habitat and Distribution: Nut Cones are found in rock crevasses and under rock ledges.
+They live in the intertidal zone, and to depths up to 49 m (125 feet).
+They are a subtropical to tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur, to Guatemala, including the entire Gulf of California and the Revillagigedo Islands.